luchaoo7/free-vpn/README.md

 ![](https://raw.githubusercontent.com/luchaoo7/free-vpn/master/images/deploying.gif)

 Once the above is done your VPN will be up and runing in an EC2 instance.
-- vpn user: test1
+- vpn username: test1
 - vpn password: test1

 All we need to do now is find the Public IP of where our VPN is running.
 We need to go to our AWS account and find the EC2 instance with the name "free-vpn" that was created when we deployed our application.

-##### findind our IP and download file
+##### finding our Public IP and download file

 ![](https://raw.githubusercontent.com/luchaoo7/free-vpn/master/images/ip-login.gif)

 The Public IP generated for my vpn was 13.40.28.61.
-So by going to https://13.40.28.61 I can log in with my username (test1) and password (test1) to download the profile files to log into the vpn.
+So by going to https://13.40.28.61 I can log in with my username (test1) and password (test1) to download the profile file(s) to log into the vpn.
 One profile allows you to log in without the need of a password and the other requires your password, pick whichever.

 ><em>note* you can change your test1 user's password and also access the admin page at https://YourEC2IP/admin<em>